Subspecialty examinations

 The College recommends accessing your Integrate account well before the release date to confirm your login details.
 To reset your password, please click the ‘Forgotten password’ link.

-Please note that the College has a number of checks in place to ensure that all examination results are correct prior to release.
+Please note that the College has several checks in place to ensure that all examination results are correct prior to release.
 As such, the College does not remark examinations unless a procedural error has been identified.

 Policies and procedures

 The below policies relate to examinations and may be of interest.
-More information on examinations can also be found in the RANZCOG Regulations (sections C4–C6 on the FRANZCOG Written and Oral Examinations).
+More information on examinations can also be found in the RANZCOG Regulations (sections C4–C5 on the Subspecialty Examinations).

 Contact